-2.3.
+2.4.
 Overview of impacts

-Under RO 1, manufacturers and importers will be allowed to place PFAS-containing foam concentrates on the market for specific types of uses and sectors until the end of the specific transitional periods.
-The manufacture for export would still be allowed without time limit.
-Users of PFAS-containing foams will be allowed to use the PFAS-containing foams concentrates as long as they have them in stock but will not be able to make additional purchases after the end of the transitional period corresponding to the use concerned.
+Under RO 1, formulators and importers will continue to place PFAS-containing firefighting foam on the market for specific types of uses and sectors until the end of the specific transitional periods.
+Formulation for export would continue without time limit.
+Users of PFAS-containing foams will be allowed to use the PFAS-containing foams concentrates, ready for use mixtures and portable fire extinguishers as long as they have them in stock but will not be able to make additional purchases after the end of the transitional period corresponding to the use concerned.
 A progressive reduction in the use of PFAS-containing foams is expected with a concomitant progressive increase of the use of the fluorine-free alternatives.
-Since continued use is allowed, the restriction would not lead to early disposal of PFAS-containing foam concentrates (i.e. the PFAS-containing foams would be used until the end of their shelf life).
+Since continued use is allowed, the restriction would not lead to early disposal of PFAS-containing foam concentrates, ready for use mixtures and portable fire extinguishers (i.e. the PFAS-containing foams would be used until the end of their shelf life).
 Users would benefit from extended periods to transition to alternatives.
-Six months after the entry into force of the restriction, additional risk management measures would apply that aim to reduce the amounts of PFAS-containing foams used and at collecting the firewater runoff and other PFAS waste to the extent that is technically and economically feasible.
+Six months after the entry into force of the restriction, additional risk management measures would apply that aim to reduce the amounts of PFAS-containing foams used and at collecting the firewater runoff and other PFAS-waste to the extent that is technically and economically feasible.

-Under RO 2, manufacturers and importers will be allowed to place PFAS-containing foam concentrates on the market during ten years and users will be allowed to use these foams until the end of the transitional periods corresponding to their sector/type of use, after which the safe disposal of the remaining PFAS-foam stocks will be required.
-The manufacture for export would still be allowed without time limit.
+Under RO 2, formulators and importers will be allowed to place PFAS-containing foams (including concentrates, ready for use mixtures and portable fire extinguishers) on the market during ten years and users will be allowed to use these foams until the end of the transitional periods corresponding to their sector/type of use, after which the safe disposal of the remaining PFAS-foam stocks will be required.
+Formulation (including for export) would still be allowed without time limit.
 During the transitional periods, the required further testing of alternatives and adaptation of firefighting foam equipment will take place progressively to ensure transition by the end of the transitional period.
-Similarly to RO 1, six months after the entry into force of the restriction, additional risk management measures would apply that aim to reduce the amounts of PFAS-containing foams used and at collecting the firewater runoff and other PFAS waste to the extent that is technically and economically feasible.
+Similarly to RO 1, six months after the entry into force of the restriction, additional risk management measures would apply that aim to reduce the amounts of PFAS-containing foams used and to collect the firewater runoff and other PFAS-waste to the extent that is technically and economically feasible.

-RO 3 is similar to RO 2 but with an additional ban of the manufacture for export after ten years (longest transitional period of the use/sector-specific transitional periods).
-Emissions of PFASs from the formulation stage in the EU would stop after the ban manufacturers would incur surplus losses.
+RO 3 is similar to RO 2 but with an additional ban of the formulation (with implications for export) after ten years (longest transitional period of the use/sector-specific transitional periods).
+Emissions of PFASs from the formulation stage in the EU would stop after the ban although manufacturers would incur surplus losses.